Entanglement structure of current-driven diffusive fermion systems: Summary of main results

-In one of these two non-chaotic phases, the mutual information and logarithmic negativity exactly vanish.
+In one of these two nonchaotic phases, the mutual information and logarithmic negativity exactly vanish.
 In this phase, the extensive deviation of the entropy from local equilibrium already appears in the instantaneous magnetization profile of the system, i.e., single-site correlation functions.
 The properties of this phase, as well as many aspects of its crossover to the quantum chaotic phase, can be understood using a completely classical description of the spin dynamics.
-In the other phase, we observe both volume law mutual information and logarithmic negativity of the NEAS density matrix.
-This phase can be more easily understood after transforming into a fermion representation of the spins via a Jordan-Wigner transformation, where it has a description in terms of non-interacting fermions whose average dynamics are diffusive.
-This mapping motivates us to search for a similar volume-law mutual information in the three-dimensional Anderson model, which is a paradigmatic model for diffusive, non-interacting particles.
-We give a more complete picture for the non-equilibrium dynamics that govern the emergence of these three phases in Sec.~\ref{sec:circuit}.
+In the other phase, we observe both volume-law mutual information and logarithmic negativity of the NEAS density matrix.
+This phase can be more easily understood after transforming into a fermion representation of the spins via a Jordan-Wigner transformation, where it has a description in terms of noninteracting fermions whose average dynamics are diffusive.
+This mapping motivates us to search for a similar volume-law mutual information in the three-dimensional Anderson model, which is a paradigmatic model for diffusive, noninteracting particles.
+We give a more complete picture for the nonequilibrium dynamics that govern the emergence of these three phases in Sec.~\ref{sec:circuit}.